codeceptjs/CodeceptJS/docs/reports.md

 This helper should be configured in codecept.json

--   `uniqueScreenshotNames` - base url of website to be tested
+-   `uniqueScreenshotNames` (optional, default: false) - option to prevent screenshot override if you have scenarios with the same name in different suites.
+This option should be the same as in common helper.
--   `disableScreenshots` (optional, default: true) - restart browser between tests.
+-   `disableScreenshots` (optional, default: false)  - don't save screenshot on failure.
+This option should be the same as in common helper.

 Also if you will add Mochawesome helper, then you will able to add custom context in report:
 #### addMochawesomeContext